ssvir/sportsbook/readme.md

 To run this project you need to have docker

-Run `docker-compose up` command to run all services and mongoDB in different containers
+Run `docker-compose up` command to run all services and mongoDB in different containers - `not finish with this one, services can't connect to mongo`

-You can run locally by using maven or IDEA, `first` up mongoDB and then one by one services
+You can run locally by using maven or IDEA, `first` up mongoDB and then one by one services - better to use this one
 ## API Endpoints

 ### Data Storing Service